 The JU aims to promote its activities and achievements at SC24, the largest annual international HPC fora.
 SC24 will take place in the United States in November 2024.
-A budget of 150,000 Euros will be allocated from DEP operational activities.
+An estimated budget of EUR 150,000 will be allocated from DEP operational activities.